Kea: Taxonomy and naming

-The kea was described by ornithologist John Gould in 1856, from two specimens shown to him by Walter Mantell.
-Some elderly Māori had told Mantell about the bird around eight years previously and how it used to visit the coast in winter but had not been seen in recent times.
-Mantell investigated and obtained the birds in Murihiku.
-Its specific epithet, the Latin term notabilis, means "noteworthy".
+The kea was described by ornithologist John Gould in 1856, from two specimens shown to him by Walter Mantell, who obtained the birds in Murihiku.
+Eight years earlier, some elderly Māori had told Mantell about the bird, and how it used to visit the coast in winter but had not been seen in recent times.
+Mantell subsequently investigated and obtained the birds.

+The kea's Latin binomial specific epithet, notabilis, means 'noteworthy'.
 The common name kea is from Māori, probably an onomatopoeic representation of their in-flight call – 'keee aaa'.
-The word "kea" is both singular and plural.
+In New Zealand English, the word 'kea' is both singular and plural.
+The collective noun is a circus or conspiracy of kea.

-The genus Nestor contains four species: the New Zealand kaka (Nestor meridionalis), the kea (N. notabilis), the extinct Norfolk kaka (N. productus), and the extinct Chatham kaka (N. chathamensis).
+The genus Nestor contains four species: the New Zealand kākā (Nestor meridionalis), the kea (N. notabilis), the extinct Norfolk kākā (N. productus), and the extinct Chatham kākā (N. chathamensis).
 All four are thought to stem from a "proto-kākā", dwelling in the forests of New Zealand five million years ago.
-Their closest relative is the flightless kakapo (Strigops habroptilus).
+Their closest relative is the flightless kākāpō (Strigops habroptilus).
 Together, they form the parrot superfamily Strigopoidea, an ancient group that split off from all other Psittacidae before their radiation.

 Description

 The kea is a large parrot measuring 46 to 50 cm in total length, with some specimens possibly reaching 55 cm.
 Adult kea weigh between 750 and 1000 g, with males averaging 956 g and females averaging 779 g.
 One source listed the mean adult weight as 922 g It has mostly olive-green plumage with a grey beak having a long, narrow, curved upper beak.
 The adult has dark-brown irises, and the cere, eyerings, and legs are grey.
 It has orange feathers on the undersides of its wings.
-The feathers on the sides of its face are dark olive-brown, feathers on its back and rump are orange-red, and some of the outer wing are dull-blue.
+The feathers on the sides of its face are dark olive-brown, the ones on its back and rump are orange-red, and some of the outer wing feathers are dull blue.
 It has a short, broad, bluish-green tail with a black tip.
 Feather shafts project at the tip of the tail and the undersides of the inner tail feathers have yellow-orange transverse stripes.
 The male is about 5% longer than the female, and the male's upper beak is 12–14% longer than the female's.
 Juveniles generally resemble adults, but have yellow eyerings and cere, an orange-yellow lower beak, and grey-yellow legs.